Lim Boon Heng: Other appointments

-After Lim's retirement from politics in 2011, he joined Temasek Holding's as a director in June 2012.
-In July 2013, the investment company announced his appointment as chairman to replace the then outgoing chairman S. Dhanabalan.
+After Lim's retirement from politics in 2011, he joined Temasek Holdings as a director in June 2012.
+In July 2013, the investment company announced his appointment as chairman to replace outgoing chairman S. Dhanabalan.

-Lim is also the chairman of NTUC Enterprise Co-operative. and retains his position as deputy chairman of the Singapore Labour Foundation.
+Lim was also appointed as the chairman of NTUC Enterprise Co-operative in 2012.

+Lim served as the deputy chairman of the Singapore Labour Foundation.

 In 2017, Lim urged Singaporeans to work as long as they can, as working longer can offer health benefits and give them a sense of purpose.
 "We should work for as long as we are able to work, and want to work, although we should not expect the same pay."

-In 2018, Lim participated in a roundtable to discuss about the merits of the Progressive Wage Model in Singapore versus a universal Minimum Wage.
+On 6 June 2025, Temasek Holdings announces that Lim will step down from his chairman role on 9 October with Teo Chee Hean as his successor.

+On 30 October, Lim retired from his role as chairman of NTUC Enterprise Co-operative, with Tan Hee Teck as his successor, citing that he takes 'ultimate responsibility' for failed Income-Allianz deal.

+Honours

+In August 1996, Lim was conferred the honorary Doctor of Business from the Royal Melbourne Institute of Technology for his role in developing and fostering tripartite relationship among government, employers and workers in Singapore.

+In November, Lim received the honorary Doctorate of Civil Law from his alma mater, the University of Newcastle Upon Tyne for his "combined academic distinction, business acumen, political commitment and social concern".